lavzd13/ft_irc/README.md

 Usage of server is as follows: `./ircserv <port> <password>`.

-Once the server is up and running you can connect it through IRC client or `nc` command.
+Once the server is up and running you can connect to it through IRC client or `nc` command.

 Example (using `irssi`):
 `irssi -c <server_ip> -p <server_port -w <server_pass>` optional `-n <desired_nickname>`.